 Yes, the sniff test is real—and it works.
 “The first rule if [a product] smells funny is don’t use it,” Richardson advised.
 But the smell isn’t the only sense that we should be relying on when it comes to the contents of our makeup bags.
 It’s important to give everything a good look too.
 “If the consistency or colour changes from when you first got it, then this is an indication that it could be off,” she says.

 With liquid products, you should be looking for signs of separation, which indicates that some of the ingredients might be on the turn, while cracks in powder products suggest that they are drying out and will no longer pack a punch when it comes to pigment.

 If there’s one beauty product that you need to be switching regularly, it’s your mascara.
 “We use mascaras every day, so they will harbour the most bacteria,” Richardson told me.
 And the grossness doesn’t stop there.
-“We have little mites that live in our lashes, and without a regular chance of product, they can build up within the bacteria and put our eyes at risk of infection,” she says.
+“We have little mites that live in our lashes, and without a regular change of product, they can build up within the bacteria and put our eyes at risk of infection,” she says.
 If the thought of little creepy crawlies in your lash line isn’t enough to have you throwing your mascara in the nearest bin, then, honestly, I’m not sure what will.
 Trust me—don’t Google it.